Canadian marijuana company Tilray has first US pot IPO

 Tilray plans to use the money to build additional marijuana growing and processing capacity in Ontario, and to repay Privateer Holdings, the Seattle-based private equity firm that controls it.

+The IPO “signifies tremendous validation for Tilray as a company, but really for the entire sector,” Tilray Chief Executive Brendan Kennedy said in a phone interview Thursday.
+“It gives us access to large pools of capital, capital that feeds the global paradigm shift taking place.”

-Kagia said analysts will be watching to see how the Canadian marijuana stocks perform in the U.S. Many are concerned that the companies may be overvalued amid excitement around what amounts to a newly legitimate industry with vast growth potential.
+That said, analysts will be watching to see how the Canadian marijuana stocks perform in the U.S. Many are concerned that the companies may be overvalued amid excitement around what amounts to a newly legitimate industry with vast growth potential, Kagia said.
 Canada’s recreational marijuana market is expected to be worth between $5 billion and $9 billion.

 “Right now a lot of investment has been highly speculative.
 Those valuations feel a little supercharged,” Kagia said.
 “We expect some kind of correction in the near future.”